 My passion is helping create advantages for people in villages who are living on $1 per day.
 The Malawi Project holds the promise of providing clean, safe drinking water while offering employment opportunities for locals.

 My childhood was filled with love, food, water, and a roof over my head.
 I (like many of my peers) took these basic needs for granted for a very long time.
 It wasn’t until I went to Malawi in 2006 that I truly came to appreciate the world around me.
 All of a sudden, the “little things” started to look a lot bigger.
-My travels to Malawi over the past 5 years have been life changing and I am fortunate to have shared these experiences with my mom, Helen.
+My travels to Malawi over the past several years have been life changing and I am fortunate to have shared these experiences with my mom, Helen.

 I am passionate about helping both people and animals.
 I have worked in the pet and veterinary industry since the age of 16.
 While studying Biology at University, I worked part time at various veterinary hospitals.
 I earned a BSc in Biology from the University of Victoria in 2000 and also have my Diploma in Animal Health Sciences.
 My husband Chris and I are Territory Partners with Trupanion (pet insurance) and find our work very rewarding.